 Because the bulk of the commercial catch (72%) is taken from Statistical Areas 024 and 026, both CPUE and catch trends for BCO 3 are strongly influenced by catches in these areas.
-A June 2009 change in regulations governing commercial pots (change from 38 mm mesh to 48 mm square grids) will have affected CPUE indices and comparison of trends before and after this date.
+A June 2009 change in regulations governing commercial pots (change from 38 mm mesh to 48 mm square grids) and 2020 (increase to 54 mm) will have affected CPUE indices and comparison of trends before and after this date.
 The impact of this regulation change is unknown, and it led to the CPUE index being excluded from this table.